Search

 Summary

-Study Guide Menachot 60.
-Which types of meal offerings need to be brought to the southwestern corner of the altar?
-From where do we derive which ones are including un this category?
-By logical arguments or by drashot from the verses?
+Which types of meal offerings require hagasha – to be brought to the southwestern corner of the altar?
+From where do we derive which ones are including in this category?
+Are they derived by logical arguments or by drashot from the verses?

 Today’s daily daf tools: